 The Marksman pie is part of the menu furniture, to depend on like an old local propping up the bar.
 Fillings change — from rabbit and girolle; veal; venison, bacon and pickled prune — but the crust does not: as flat as a pond and as thin as a sheet of ice.
 This is not pie by its usual signifiers — the pastry instead a melting wager on the tongue — but this is what makes it.
 It is a pie into which a perfectly dressed salad might be dipped, as well as or instead of the usual starch.
 Which is great, because you want to save room for the honey and brown butter tart at dessert.

-Lyle’s’ pastry is Anna Higham’s pastry.
-No-one else comes near to her layers of puff, as fine and as fragile as old bible paper: that’s the deconstructed millefeuille, the puritan’s choice when it’s on.
+Lyle’s’ pastry is no longer Anna Higham’s pastry.
+But very few come near to the layers of puff that seem inherited by her predecessors, still, as fine and as fragile as old bible paper.
 But the shortcrust tarts — attended by milk ices, hay-infused custards, Sussex berries and plums — are also totally captivating.
 Come winter, cross town for the mince pie, a rough puff, demerara sugar-laminated aged dexter item, that’s available from the coffee counter each day until sell out.

 If anywhere in London knows kadaif — strands of filo pastry, half baked on a griddle — then it is Antepliler Kunefe on Green Lanes.
 Their kunefe, a golden mesh of chopped kadaif, fused by unsalted molten cheese and bound by syrup, is a masterpiece of definition within excess — all down to judging that exact point to turn the cake in its griddle.
 Have it in, rather than to go, as a tepid kunefe come dangerously close to a congealed wad of fat.